A perfect small garden tree with interest throughout the year

 The birds stripped the berries from the Amelanchier in a matter of days!
 But the tree went on to look beautiful all summer: fresh green and delightful.

-At the beginning of October — earlier than I expected — it began to show autumn colouration: at fists just tinges of copper, but quickly becoming more orang, then red.
-Here it is mid-month.
+At the beginning of October — earlier than I expected — it began to show autumn colouration: at first, just tinges of copper, but quickly becoming more orange, then red.
+Here it is mid-month:

 This close-up of the foliage shows the vivid colouration and pretty veining of the leaves.
 Amelanchier is known for its reliable autumn colour, which is all the more impressive for starting so early and not requiring a frost to kick-start the change.

 After a great start to its second year (lots of flowers and berries again) the Amelanchier has proved to be the perfect small tree for this bed.

 As you can see in the photo below, it really sets the scene for the shade-loving plants beneath it: